Animal World USA is pleased to be presenting....

 Statewide Publicity Campaign

-Publicity will be needed to insure that the news gets to every corner of the state of Pennsylvania.
+Publicity helps insure that the news gets to every corner of the state of Pennsylvania.
 Please consider adding information about Pennsylvania Week for the Animals to your organization or group's newsletter and website.
 Help us reach everyone in Pennsylvania!

 Other Ways Businesses Can Participate